neerajjha549/rdbms-from-scratch/README.md

 -   **REPL Interface**: A simple Read-Eval-Print-Loop for interacting with the database.

--   **B-Tree for Indexing**: Data is stored and indexed in a B-Tree structure, allowing for efficient lookups.
-The tree currently supports:
+-   **B+ Tree for Indexing**: Data is stored and indexed in a B+ Tree structure.

-    -   Splitting the root node.

-    -   Splitting leaf nodes and updating the parent internal node.
+    -   All leaf nodes are linked sequentially, allowing for highly efficient full-table scans.

-    -   Splitting internal nodes recursively up to the root.
+    -   The tree supports splitting leaf and internal nodes recursively up to the root.

 -   **Basic CRUD Operations**:

     -   `insert <id> <username> <email>`

-    -   `select` (scans the entire table)
+    -   `select` (performs an efficient scan across the leaf nodes)

     -   `delete <id>` (removes a key; does not yet merge nodes)